Projesh07/Python-honest/README.md

 ---

-## ERequrements python and angular4
+## Requrements python 3, django rest and angular4

 please install all requred documents from requirement.text file